henrique1977/WouldYouRather/README.md

 For more info on create-react-app please view:
 (https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Dependencies
-## To install the dependencies, in the project root folder, run:
+To install the dependencies, in the project root folder, run:

 ### `npm install`

+## Running the App
-## To star a web server, run:
+To star a web server, run:

 ### `npm start`